coqui-ai/TTS/docs/source/formatting_your_dataset.md

   ...
 ```

 You can either create separate transcription files for each clip or create a text file that maps each audio clip to its transcription.
-In this file, each column must be delimitered by a special character separating the audio file name, the transcription and the normalized transcription.
+In this file, each column must be delimited by a special character separating the audio file name, the transcription and the normalized transcription.
 And make sure that the delimiter is not used in the transcription text.

 We recommend the following format delimited by `|`.
 In the following example, `audio1`, `audio2` refer to files `audio1.wav`, `audio2.wav` etc.